-Does the AFP have graduate, work experience or trainee programs?
+Does the AFP have graduate or trainee programs?

 The AFP's Graduate Program currently involves a 12-month comprehensive training and development program in three varied work rotations, with a dedicated mentor to provide assistance and support You can build your career at the local, national or international level with non-policing roles ranging from intelligence analysts and forensic investigators through to jobs in information technology, legal, training, marketing and communications and administrative support.
 To join the AFP graduate program, you must be an Australian citizen and have completed a three-year bachelor degree.

 Do I have a say in where I am deployed after recruit training?